-- ... address marine and coastal challenges.
-They contribute to the maintenance or improvement of the health of biodiversity and ecosystems helping to achieve global sustainable development and the Sustainable Development Goals. ... are effective.
-They are specific, applied examples that have been implemented with a demonstrated positive impact. - ... are scalable.
-Elements of a solution have the potential to be up-scaled and/or replicated in other geographic, social or sectorial contexts.
+- ...address marine and coastal challenges: They contribute to the maintenance or improvement of ecosystem health. - ... are effective: They are applied solutions with demonstrated impact - ... are scalable: Elements of each solution have the potential to be up-scaled and/or replicated in other contexts.